-On 30 April 2020 Fitch Ratings affirmed the Insurer Financial Strength Rating of UPE at 'A' (Strong) with a Stable Outlook.
-The rating affirmation are based on Fitch's current assessment of the impact of the coronavirus pandemic.
+On 26 July 2021 Fitch Ratings affirmed the Insurer Financial Strength Rating of UPE at 'A' (Strong) with a Stable Outlook.
+The affirmation reflects the continued strong capitalisation and leverage, a strong business profile and good financial performance despite challenging market conditions due to the Covid-19 pandemic.